Cushychicken/cushychicken.github.io/_posts/2015-10-10-ckt-notes-pulse-generator.md

 Suppose we stimulate V<sub>in</sub> with a rising edge of 5V.
 This will turn on Q1, the speed of which is limited only by that transistor's turn-on time.
 It's important to pick R1 such that you can guarantee Q1 entering a saturation condition; we want this transistor on when V<sub>in</sub> drives high!

 This quick turnon of Q1 will drive the collector voltage, V<sub>Q1-C</sub>, to ground.
 Note the DC state of C1 - it's still retaining the ~4.3 V charge it acquired while the circuit was at steady state.
-As a result, V<sub>Q2-B</sub> is now -4.3 V, shutting off Q2 and driving V<sub>Out</sub> to +5 V. You'll note that, with V<sub>Q1-E</sub>, the combination of R3 and C1 are effectively forming an RC circuit, with the initial condition of V<sub>C1</sub> = -4.3 V.
+As a result, V<sub>Q2-B</sub> is now -4.3 V, shutting off Q2 and driving V<sub>Out</sub> to +5 V. You'll note that, with V<sub>Q1-E</sub> being at ground, the combination of R3 and C1 are effectively forming an RC circuit, with the initial condition of V<sub>C1</sub> = -4.3 V.

 $$V_{out}(t) = 5 - 9.3 * e^{\frac{-t}{\tau}} [V]$$